 In 2021 we introduced a Diversity and Inclusion ("D&I") Committee.
 The D&I Committee meets quarterly to discuss D&I strategy and initiatives to encourage diversity and inclusion among our workforce, such as enhancing our recruitment processes, internship programmes, employment policies and procedures and staff training.
 The aim is to cultivate a positive work environment where each employee feels respected and able to give their best.
 Under our Diversity & Inclusion Policy we are committed to diversity and inclusion to cultivate a positive work environment, engender fairness and respect for all, embrace differences in individuals and oppose all forms of unlawful discrimination.
-10% of Guinness Global Investors employees are non-white British and 27% are female.
+16% of Guinness Global Investors employees are non-white British and 36% are female.
 We will continue to explore ways to ensure diversity in our investment team, where we have a lower proportion of female fund managers and analysts, and are using specific recruitment tactics to ensure this proportion can increase.
+Members of our Investment and Sales teams are working directly with GAIN (Girls Are Investors), which has a goal to improve gender diversity in investment management.